 - Heel: The lower portion of the glove, palm side, which provides protection and determines the break-in of your glove.

-- Lacing: Provides shape to the glove (palm side).
+- Lacing: Provides shape to the glove.
 Leather is the preferred lacing material, giving players ideal break-in and durability.

 - Hinge: Allows the glove to open and close easily.

-- D-ring fastener: Allows you to pull on the lacing and make the glove tighter or looser.
+- D-Ring Fastener: This feature allows you to pull on the lacing and make the glove tighter or looser.

-- Velcro fastener: Offers convenience of pulling and adjusting to fit your comfort level.
+- Hook & Loop Fastener: This detail offers the convenience of pulling and adjusting to fit your comfort level.

-- Lacing adjustment: Allows you to loosen or tighten the wrist fastener with leather laces.
+- Lacing Adjustment: This feature helps loosen or tighten the wrist fastener with leather laces.